-Thousands of patients rely on Ford Eye Center for their contact lens exams and products in the Arlington and Mansfield, Texas area.
-The team of experienced doctors at Ford Eye Center is passionate about vision as well as patient convenience, comfort, and quality of life.
+Thousands of patients rely on Paragon Eye Associates (previously known as Ford Eye Center) for their contact lens exams and products in the Arlington and Mansfield, Texas area.
+The team of experienced doctors at Paragon Eye Associates are passionate about vision as well as patient convenience, comfort, and quality of life.

 Most patients get used to soft lenses very quickly, sometimes even immediately.
 Rigid and hybrid lenses can take much longer.
 Most patients adjust after 2-3 weeks while some patients can never comfortably wear these lenses.